 \section{Introduction}

-Recently, video prediction and generation has drawn a lot of attention due to its ability to capture meaningful representations learned though self-supervision (\cite{wang2018eidetic,yu2019efficient}).
-Although modern video prediction methods have made significant progress in improving predictive accuracy, most of their applications are limited in the scenarios of passive forecasting (\cite{villegas2017decomposing,wang2018predrnn++,byeon2018contextvp}), meaning models can only passively observe a short period of dynamics and accordingly make a short-term extrapolation.
+Recently, video prediction has drawn a lot of attention due to its ability to capture meaningful representations through self-supervision~\cite{wang2018eidetic,yu2019efficient}.
+Although modern video prediction methods have made significant progress in improving predictive accuracy, most of their applications are limited in the scenarios of passive forecasting~\cite{villegas2017decomposing,wang2018predrnn++,byeon2018contextvp,jin2020exploring}, meaning models can only passively observe a short period of dynamics and accordingly make a short-term extrapolation.
 Such settings neglect the fact that the observer can also become an active participant in the environment.

-To model interactions between agent and environment, several low-level action-conditional video prediction models have been proposed in the community (\cite{oh2015action,mathieu2015deep,babaeizadeh2017stochastic,ebert2017self}).
-In this paper, we go one step further by introducing the task of \textit{semantic action-conditional video prediction}.
-Instead of using low-level single-entity actions such as action vectors of robot arms as done in prior works~(\cite{finn2016unsupervised,kurutach2018learning}), our task provides semantic descriptions of actions, e.g. \textit{"Open the door"}, and asks the model to imagine \textit{"What if I open the door"} in the form of future frames.
-This task requires the model to recognize the object identity, assign correct affordances to objects and envision the long-term expectation by planning a reasonable trajectory toward the target, which resembles how humans might imagine conditional futures.
-The ability to predict correct and semantically consistent future perceptual information is indicative of conceptual grounding of actions, in a manner similar to object grounding in image based detection and generation tasks.
+To model the movements of active manipulators, several low-level action-conditional video prediction models have been proposed in the community~\cite{oh2015action,mathieu2015deep,babaeizadeh2017stochastic,ebert2017self,menapace2021playable,huang2021layered}.
+In this work, we go one step further by introducing the task of \textit{semantic action-conditional video prediction} which emphasizes the modeling of interactions between agents and environment.
+Instead of using low-level single-entity actions such as action vectors of robot arms as done in prior works~\cite{finn2016unsupervised,kurutach2018learning}, our new task provides semantic descriptions of interactive actions, e.g. \textit{"Open the door"}, and asks the model to imagine \textit{"What if I open the door"} in the form of future frames.
+This task requires the model to recognize the object identity, assign correct affordances to objects and envision the long-term expectation by planning a reasonable trajectory toward the goal, which resembles how humans might imagine conditional futures.
+The ability to predict correct and semantically consistent future perceptual information is indicative of conceptual grounding of actions, in a manner similar to object grounding in image-based detection and generation tasks.